-Please register your hives with the Washington State Department of Agriculture to take advantage of state tax exemptions.
+Please register your hives with the Washington State Department of Agriculture by April 1st to take advantage of state tax exemptions.
 Link to the registration form: Apiary Registration form

 This is an excerpt from the Honey Bee Work Group report dated December 12, 2014 convened by the Washington State Department of Agriculture (WSDA).